Impacts of Brexit within the mandate of the Ministry of Justice

 The United Kingdom (UK) has notified its intention to withdraw from the European Union (EU), following the outcome of a referendum held in 2016.
 The UK will leave the EU on 29 March 2019, which is the date of expiry of the two-year period for negotiating the terms of withdrawal under the Treaty on European Union.

-EU law on European Parliament elections and on municipal elections in Member States will not apply to the UK after the withdrawal date of 29 March 2019, regardless of whether the UK leaves the EU with or without an agreement.
-Thus, the UK will not take part in the spring 2019 elections to the European Parliament, and Finnish citizens residing in the UK will be automatically included in Finland’s electoral register for the elections and will receive a notice of right to vote (polling card).
+EU law on European Parliament (EP) elections and on municipal elections in Member States will not apply to the UK after the withdrawal, regardless of whether the UK leaves the EU with or without an agreement.
+If the withdrawal takes effect on 29 March 2019, the UK will not take part in the spring 2019 EP elections, and Finnish citizens residing in the UK will be automatically included in Finland’s electoral register for the elections and will receive a notice of right to vote (polling card).
+However, should the withdrawal date be significantly postponed through a unanimous decision of the EU Member States, it could mean that the UK will take part in the 2019 EP elections.
+After the UK leaves the EU, UK citizens residing in Finland will be third-country nationals under national legislation, and they will have the right to vote in Finnish local elections (municipal elections) if they have been domiciled in Finland for two years.
 Information on the elections is available on the elections website of the Ministry of Justice at vaalit.fi.

 Withdrawal agreement and its impacts